dandi/dandi-hub/README.md

 ## Adjusting Core Node

 The configuration for the machines that run the autoscaling and monitoring layer is `eks_managed_node_groups` in `main.tf`.

+## Upgrading Kubernetes

+**⚠️ Warning:** Do not click the "Upgrade k8s" button in AWS Console.
+When AWS manages upgrade it will go slowly and upgrade components carefully to avoid downtime.
+When the upgrade is finished however, on the next run tfstate will not match and terraform will destroy the cluster and bring it back up.

+Kuberenetes version is controlled via the terraform variable `eks_cluster_version`, the default is in `versions.tf`, but each deployment can specify their own value in their `tfvars`.

 ## Kubernetes Layer Tour